Here’s how new and existing Lloyds customers can get it.

 What are the requirements for the Lloyds switching offer?

-Plus the switch must be via the Current Account Switch Service and you can’t switch in a different Lloyds account – it must be from a different bank.
+Plus the switch must be via the Current Account Switch Service.
 This means your old account will be completely closed, though all your money and payments in and out will be transferred over for you.
 Here’s more on how to switch bank.

 You can only get one payment per person, regardless of how many accounts you open.
-And you’ll miss out completely if you’ve received a switching bonus from Lloyds since April 2020.
+And you’ll miss out completely if you’ve received a switching bonus from Lloyds or Halifax since April 2020.

 Club Lloyds switch offer summary

 |Within 3 working days of completing the switch